 The BCD Project will divert runoff on the West Fork Upper Battle Creek and divert flows into Bradley Lake.
 The project will enable the facility, which currently produces some of the lowest cost power between Homer and Fairbanks, to increase its annual output by about 10% (enough to serve almost 5,500 homes) for the next 80 years.
 The roughly $48 million project would include a new 2.9-mile road along with a 6-foot-diameter, 9,100 foot Steel Reinforced Poly Ethylene (SRPE) underground pipe to convey the runoff to Bradley Lake.
 The facilities will be operated May through October and would divert a maximum of 600 cubic feet per second (cfs) out of the West Fork Upper Battle Creek.
 The additional flow diverted into Bradley Lake would allow an increase in the average annual generation of the project by approximately 36,160 megawatt-hours (MWh).
 The BCD Project is currently underway and is planned to be commissioned by the summer of 2020.

 In 2018, HEA was able to secure Municipal Light & Power’s (ML&P) portion of the BCD Project, raising HEA’s share of the BCD Project’s additional generation output to 41.44%.
 These efforts move HEA one step further in accomplishing 18% of its annual energy needs into renewables by the end of 2022.

-Just a reminder if you have not seen our ads, due to the heavy vehicle traffic and blasting associated with the Battle Creek Project, the Bradley Lake public dock and road to the dam will be closed for the next two years.
+Just a reminder if you have not seen our ads, due to the heavy vehicle traffic and blasting associated with the Battle Creek Project, the Bradley Lake public dock and road to the dam will be closed for the until the completion of the project.